unazed/python-micro--optimizations/README.md

 `if x == None` evaluates to True for when: `x` -> `NoneType`

-Unlike the relative former example (`if x is None`), this calls the underlying (yet seemingly unexistent/unimplemented-- clarify?) `__eq__` function, which provides call overhead and thus slows it down.
+This method calls the underlying (yet seemingly unexistent/unimplemented/hidden -- clarify?) `__eq__` function, which provides call overhead and execution overhead.

 ```